Dead Sea. Jordan. There is a lot of foam on the waves: an incredible percentage

-and it has been the supplier of a wide variety of products, from balms for the

-Egyptian mummification to potash for fertilizers.
-People also use the salt and the minerals from the Dead Sea to create cosmetics and herbal sachets.
+and it has been the supplier of a wide variety of products, from balms for the mummification the Egyptian pharaohs to potash for fertilizers.
+People also use the salt and the minerals from the Sea to create cosmetics and herbal sachets.

-Sunny coast of the Dead Sea is the best place to go on vacation for rest and treatment.
-The out-and-outer solt in the sea water, the very low content of allergens in the atmosphere and the admirable climate at this great place have specific health effects.
+Sunny shore of the Dead Sea is the best place to visit for rest with treatment.
+The unique mineral content of the water, very clean atmosphere and the admirable climate at this great place have perfect health effects.